cezarcruz/cezarcruz.com.br/content/posts/2016-05-16-how-to-create-a-sails-js-start-app.md

 </pre>

 The most important part of this message is the Sails port, to check your new app, you just need access this URL:

 ```
 http://localhost:1337/
 ```

-Now we can add a simple endpoint just running this command (before run this command, you need stop Sails server with a &#8220;Ctrl+C&#8221;):
+Now we can add a simple endpoint just running this command (before run this command, you need stop Sails server with a "Ctrl+C"):

 `sails generate api Hello`

 This command will generate two files:

 * HelloController.js (app/controllers)
   * A common empty controller file.
 * Hello.js (api/models/)
   * A common empty model file.

 To create a new endpoint, you need to edit the HelloController.js and add the code bellow: